jafingerhut/jafingerhut.github.com/clojure-info/using-edn-safely.md

 You can define `pr-edn` the same way, except use `pr` instead of `pr-str` in its definition, and it will print the objects to `*out*`.
+Then you could use the code below to print edn to any writer `w`.

     (binding [*out* w]
         (pr-edn x1 x2 ...))

-can then be used to print to any writer `w`.

-To read a single object in edn format from a string, use `clojure.edn/read-string`
+To read a single object in edn format from a string, use `clojure.edn/read-string`, which is new in Clojure 1.5:

     (ns my.name.space
       (:require [clojure.edn :as edn]))